tbogdala/sentient_core/README.md

 ## Requirements

-* Windows users must install [CUDA 12](https://developer.nvidia.com/cuda-downloads) from Nvidia.
-Version 12.3.1 works well.
+* Windows users must install [CUDA](https://developer.nvidia.com/cuda-downloads) from Nvidia.
+Version 11.8 has been tested to work.
 * Linux binaries were built wit CUDA 11.
 * Mac uses metal so no further libraries are needed.